by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; photo by Sereja Ris on Unsplash…

 7. That said, DON’T make it personal.

 Do NOT include the following personal info on your resume unless they’re absolutely germane to the job (like modeling, sports, or the priesthood): your photo, age, gender, race, sexual orientation, height, weight, or religion.
 Those could get your resume automatically rejected or invite discrimination.
-That might sound obvious to Americans, but not so to people in other cultures.
+That might sound obvious to Americans, but not so to people from other countries.
 I’ve received foreign resumes that listed such personal info.

 Here’s something you might not know: since companies no longer physically mail applicants, leave out your home address.
 This protects your privacy and prevents bigots from discriminating against certain neighborhoods.
 (I once knew an employer who redlined entire ZIP codes.)
 Simply list your current city.

 The more critical address is your email.
 Don’t use your current work email address — that shows you’ve got the judgment of a possum crossing a four-lane highway.
-Also, don’t use a cute or edgy email address, like “deathboy” or “snugglepuss,” unless you’re applying for a job in some insanely creative organization, like an ad agency, fashion magazine, or the Supreme Court.
+Also, don’t use a cute or edgy email address, like “deathboy” or “snugglepuss,” unless you’re applying for a job in some insanely creative organization, like an ad agency or the Supreme Court.
 I also recommend a permanent email address that employers can contact years later.
 You don’t want to miss out on a belated offer because you dumped your annoying Internet Service Provider.
 (I know, calling an ISP “annoying” is redundant.)

 If you have a relevant website, list its URL along with a one- or two-word description, such as “my business” or “my portfolio.”
 If you have profiles on LinkedIn, Creative Hotlist, or other professional networking website, list them, too.
 However, do NOT list your Twitter or Facebook profiles unless you use them strictly for professional reasons.
 Those racy spring break photos won’t get you anything but an internship with a U.S. Congressman.